 Is your swim deck structurally strong enough to support our Tilt-Up PWC Rails?

-(This page focuses on welded houseboat swim platforms and their ability to support our Tilt-Up Rails.
-But the same techniques can apply to smaller boats with bolt-on platforms.
-If you have a smaller boat with a bolt-on or fiberglass swim deck and are concerned about its ability to support the Cross-Deck mounting system.
+This page focuses on welded houseboat swim platforms and their ability to support our Tilt-Up Rails.
+But the same techniques can apply to smaller boats with bolt-on platforms if you are concerned about its ability to support the Cross-Deck mounting system.
 If you are concerned about your swim platform's support strength, geel free to email me at firstname.lastname@example.org.
 Please include photos of your swim deck including the top side and underside if possible, along with the size of your houseboat or cruiser.

 Most modern 3-seater PWC’s are just under 1,000 pounds.
 With our Rail design, almost all of that weight is leveraged (cantilevered) beyond the swim platform, so it multiplies that weight into downward force on your swim platform and the rear of your houseboat.
 The welded aluminum framing under the swim platform on most standard-construction houseboats is structurally strong enough to support that force.
 We define a standard construction houseboat as typically having a full aluminum hull with the swim platform integrally welded on the back with welded aluminum framing supporting it underneath.
 Examples would be Sumerset, Stardust, Thoroughbred, Lakeview, Horizon, Destination, Sunstar, Jamestowner, and others.